Natural rainwater pond

 Contribution to improving biodiversity

-• Place the pond in a lower part of your garden.
-Then when the bank and pond are full, you will still have plenty of room to collect the water.
+- Place the pond in a lower part of your garden.
+That way, when the bank and the pond are full, you will still have enough space to collect the water.

-• The pond and riparian zone should be large enough to accommodate substantial rainfall as well.
-If you have an overflow to the garden or street, 35 mm of the connected area is usually sufficient.
+- The pond and shore area must be large enough to accommodate heavy rainfall.
+If you have an overflow to the garden or street, 35 mm of the connected surface area is usually sufficient.

-• Infiltrate as much rainwater as possible into the riparian zone.
-This will prevent the pond water from becoming too nutrient-rich and acidic.
+- Allow as much rainwater as possible to infiltrate the bank area.
+This will prevent the pond water from becoming too rich in nutrients and too acidic.

-• Put out strong fish in the pond; fish that can withstand rainwater, clean the plants and eat mosquito larvae.
+- Introduce strong fish into the pond; fish that can withstand rainwater, clean the plants, and eat mosquito larvae.

-• In old homes, the downspout is often also the vent to the dirty water sewer.
-If you disconnect this downspout then you must restore the venting.
+- In older homes, the downspout often also serves as the vent for the sewage system.
+If you disconnect this downspout, you will need to restore the vent.